parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 ![filtered](images/edna.jpg)
 ### [fit] We Speak Australian
-^ PARIS: We speak Australia.
+^ PARIS: We speak Australian.

 ^ TIM: Please tell us if we say something you don't understand!

 ^ PARIS: We're really excited to be speaking here, and we're thoroughly enjoying this conference so far.

-^ TIM: Thanks to everyone who makes it happen. *Tim does his bingo joke*
+^ TIM: Thanks to everyone who makes it happen.

+^ <TIM MAKES A MARK ON BINGO SHEET>

+^ TIM: Thank a volunteer... ok, bingo.

 ---